RossiFire/mcp-google-calendar/README.md

 # 🗓️ Google Calendar MCP Server
-A Model Context Protocol (MCP) server made with Typescript and nodejs that allows Claude Desktop to connect to and interact with Google Calendar.
+A Model Context Protocol (MCP) server made with Typescript and nodejs that allows Claude Desktop to connect and interact with Google Calendar.

 ## 📕Table of contents